Haim Tavori

 Haim Tavori (חיים תבורי; 1919–1992) was the 6th General Commissioner of Israel Police.

 Biography

-Tavori was born in 1919 in the city Rivne in Ukraine, and in 1925 immigrated with his parents to Israel.
-Watched in 1939 he enlisted and served at the top of the eye.
+Tavori was born in 1919 in the city Rivne in Ukraine, and in 1925 immigrated with his parents to Mandatory Palestine.
+He joined the Notrim in 1939 and served in Rosh Pinna.

-In 1940, he enlisted in the British Mandate police.
+In 1940, he enlisted in the mounted unit of the Palestine Police Force.
 In 1947, he was appointed as an instructor at the Police Academy in Bethlehem.
-In 1948 he joined the Israeli police and served in the Jerusalem police.
+In 1948 he joined the Israel Police and served in the Jerusalem police.
 He was wounded in Jerusalem during the war of Independence.
 And in 1949 he was second lieutenant in the outskirts of Jerusalem.